 - Research on bone regrowth in damaged joints

-- Doctors in China announced that in their animal studies, stem cells injected into the site of a bone fracture, promoted rapid and accelerated healing.
+- Doctors in China announced that in their animal studies, stem cells injected into the site of a bone fracture, promoted rapid and accelerated bone healing.

-The implications of the last item on the bullet list can help revolutionize the way standardized medicine addresses problems of bone degeneration and necrosis (bone death).
+The implications of the last two items on the bullet list can help revolutionize the way standardized medicine addresses problems of bone degeneration and necrosis (bone death).
 When the doctor says you have “bone-on-bone,” it can be used as an umbrella term to describe various levels of knee degeneration.
 In the knee joint, cartilage protects the shinbone, the thighbone, and the back of the knee cap – the patella.
 In addition to this cushion is the thick meniscus – the padding between the bones.
 A healthy knee has all its surfaces glide smoothly atop these cartilages for pain free, efficient, and in the case of athletics – explosive movement.

 “Bone-on-bone” means one, some, or all the cartilage and/or the meniscus has defects or “holes” in them.

 Frequently these holes go all the way down to the bone and thus – painful, debilitating “bone-on-bone” osteoarthritis develops.

 Many times a patient will assume that “bone-on-bone” means extreme or advanced deterioration, many times that is not the case at all.

 When to consider Stem Cell Therapy for Bone on Bone Knee ?

 When a patient asks us this question we respond by saying that following a physical examination we discuss our non-surgical treatment methods including Prolotherapy, Platelet Rich Plasma Therapy, and Stem Cell Therapy.
 In minor deterioration, sometimes we start with simple dextrose.
 In advanced deterioration we may employ both PRP and stem cells.